elastic/opentelemetry/docs/kubernetes/operator/instrumenting-applications.md

 ## Verify auto-instrumentation

-After adding the annotation and restarting the Pods, run `kubectl describe` on your application Pod to verify if the SDK has been properly attached.
+After adding the annotation and restarting the Pods, run `kubectl describe` on your application Pod to verify the SDK has been properly attached.

 Ensure that the `init container`, `volume` and `environment variables` described in [how auto-instrumentation works](#how-auto-instrumentation-works) have been successfully injected into the Pod.